Pfc. Earl Orrin Burchard

 "POW" on the canvas and put it on the barracks'

 Earl was returned to the Philippine Islands and assigned to Clark Field.
 It was also at this time that he was promoted to sergeant.
-He returned to the United States on the Dutch ship, the S.S.
-Klipfortaine on October 19, 1945, and was sent to Fort Lewis, Washington.
-He then was sent to the Veterans Administration Hospital in Clinton, Iowa.
+He returned to the United States on the S.S.
+Klipfortaine, on October 19, 1945, and was sent to Fort Lewis, Washington.
+From there, he was sent to the Veterans Administration Hospital in Clinton, Iowa.
 He was discharged from the army on May 22, 1946.
 The one lasting effect of his captivity is that he had a hard time being around other people.

 Pfc.
-Earl O. Burchard returned to Janesville and married Rita McGuire on April 26, 1947, and the was the father of six sons and three for a car dealer in Janesville.
+Earl O. Burchard returned to Janesville and married Rita McGuire on April 26, 1947, and the couple became the parents of six sons and three for a car dealer in Janesville.

-Earl O. Burchard passed away on October 5, 2002, in Carmichael, California.
-He was buried at Saint Patrick's Cemetery in Placerville, California.
+Earl O. Burchard passed away on October 5, 2002, in Carmichael, California, and was buried at Saint Patrick's Cemetery in Placerville, California.